spatie/nova-backup-tool/README.md

-# A Laravel Nova tool to display the application log
+# A Laravel Nova tool to display to backup your application

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/spatie/nova-backup-tool.svg?style=flat-square)](https://packagist.org/packages/spatie/nova-backup-tool)
 [![Build Status](https://img.shields.io/travis/spatie/nova-backup-tool/master.svg?style=flat-square)](https://travis-ci.org/spatie/nova-backup-tool)
 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/nova-backup-tool.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/nova-backup-tool)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/nova-backup-tool.svg?style=flat-square)](https://packagist.org/packages/spatie/nova-backup-tool)

-Have you always wanted to see your application log in the browser?
-Now you can!
+This [Nova](https://nova.laravel.com) tool lets a user:
+- list all backups
+- create a new backup
+- download a backup
+- delete a backup

+Behind the screens [spatie/laravel-backup](https://docs.spatie.be/laravel-backup) is used.

+TODO: add screenshot

+## Requirements

+Make sure you meet [the requirements for installing spatie/laravel-backup](https://docs.spatie.be/laravel-backup/v5/requirements).

 ## Installation

+First you must install [spatie/laravel-backup](https://docs.spatie.be/laravel-backup) into your Laravel app.
+The installation instructions are [here](https://docs.spatie.be/laravel-backup/v5/installation-and-setup).
+When successfull running `php artisan backup:create` on the terminal should create a backup and `php artisan backup:list` should return a list will an overview of all backup disks.

 You can install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: